moranjohn-95/budget-planner/README.md

 Importanlty a regular user does not have any access to other users information and cannot act on their behalf.

 ### All Users
 The features available to all regular users can be seen in the below table.
 A user firslty signs up or logs in, once succesfully logged in a user can select from any of the below commands.
-All command options are also listed with desriptions and examples after login.
+All command options are also listed with descriptions and examples after login.

 | Command | What it does | Key options | Example |
 |---|---|---|---|